Petr7061/free-react-merchant/README.md

-# A great merchant on React and Typescript for your phishing
+# A great merchant on React and Typescript for your projects

 I hope this script will help you, if you have any problems - create an issue